 SLICE Local Best In Show Award

-Presented by Washington University MFA in Illustration & Visual Culture
+Presented by WashU’s MFA in Illustration & Visual Culture program

 About:

-The St. Louis Independent Comics Expo is excited to award one local artist a $500 prize thanks to matching support from Washington University’s MFA IVC program.
-The SLICE Local Best in Show Award, presented by Washington University’s MFA IVC, provides independent artists in the St. Louis area with funding to support their creative pursuits.
+The St. Louis Independent Comics Expo is excited to award one local artist a $500 prize thanks to matching support from WashU’s MFA in Illustration & Visual Culture program.
+The SLICE Local Best in Show Award, presented by WashU’s MFA-IVC program, provides independent artists in the St. Louis area with funding to support their creative pursuits.
 While providing free programming for budding artists is our goal, being able to financially support an artist aligns with our mission to make the arts accessible.
 Our goal is to uplift, celebrate, and platform a local emerging artist.

 Judging Process:

-The SLICE board nominates a shortlist of 4–8 SLICE exhibitors from the Greater St. Louis and Metro East regions, and seven local tastemaker judges review the shortlist to select one winner on the basis of quality, uniqueness, and resonance.
-Work being considered during the judging process must have been done in 2023 and 2024.
-The winner of the Local Best in Show Award will be announced at SLICE’s opening night ceremony on Friday, October 25, at the Pulitzer Arts Foundation.
+The SLICE board nominated a shortlist of ten SLICE exhibitors from the Greater St. Louis and Metro East regions, and selected nine judges—seven local tastemakers and two special guests—to review the shortlist and select a grand prize winner and two runner-ups on the basis of quality, uniqueness, and resonance.
+The grand prize winner receives a prize of $500, first runner up receives $300, and the second runner up receives $200.
+Work being considered during the judging process was completed in 2024 and 2025.
+The winners of the Local Best in Show Award will be announced at SLICE’s Opening Night Ceremony on Friday, October 17, 2025 at the Sheldon Concert Hall and Galleries.

 WebsiteInstagram